deg/redmapel/README.md

 The redmapel.node namespace contains a parallel, lower-level API that offers essentially the same behaviors, but on a regular immutable map structure.
-(Behind the scenese,the primary API relies on this API, and is just careful to save results back into the designated atom).
+(Behind the scenes,the primary API relies on this API, and is just careful to save results back into the designated atom).

 For full API details, see the source for now, or use `lein marg` to